itn-trust/itn-did-spec/README.md

 #### Recover

-Description: Based on the DID data schema context file and DID method, an ITN process recovers a DID and its DID document in accordance with the W3C DID standard.
+Description: Based on the DID data schema context file and DID method, the network recovers a DID and its DID document in accordance with the W3C DID standard.

 Requirements: